-Jesus was in Jerusalem attending one of the annual Jewish feasts (probably the Passover).
-On this occasion, he encountered an disabled man who had been in his affliction some thirty-eight years.
+Jesus was in Jerusalem attending one of the annual Jewish feasts—probably the Passover.
+On this occasion, he encountered a disabled man who had been in his affliction some thirty-eight years.

-Since this remarkable incident occurred on the sabbath day, the Jewish leaders attempted to accuse the Lord of violating the Sabbath.
+Since this remarkable incident occurred on the Sabbath day, the Jewish leaders attempted to accuse the Lord of violating the Law of Moses.
 John, who records this matter, informs us that the Jews persecuted Jesus and intensified their efforts to kill him (cf. Jn.
 5:10-18).

-After an extended discourse during which Jesus affirmed his divine relationship with the Father, Christ charged the Jews:
+After an extended discourse during which Jesus affirmed his divine relationship with the Father, Christ said to the Jews:

 “You search the Scriptures because you think that in them you have eternal life; and it is they that bear witness about me, yet you refuse to come to me that you may have life” (Jn.
 5:39, 40).

 There are several important truths in this statement that warrant further reflection.

 In this statement of Christ, there is the shocking truth that one can be a diligent student of the scriptures but still not know Christ!

 Many of the Jewish leaders, particularly the scribes, were proud their rich knowledge of the sacred writings.
 Why, then, were they unable to recognize Jesus of Nazareth as the promised Messiah, since the Old Testament narratives were filled with prophecies that centered in him?
 Remember how the Lord had said, “[E]verything written about me in the Law of Moses and the Prophets and the Psalms must be fulfilled” (Lk.
 24:44).